DidierRLopes/opensource-scriptable-widget/README.md

 10. Click on the "+" on the left top corner

-11. In the "Search Wigets" tab look for "Scriptable"
+11. In the "Search Widgets" tab look for "Scriptable"

 12. You will see "Run Script" and there are 3 pages.
 Select the type of widget size that you are interested in